anabramos/forageboutique/README.md

 # Forage Boutique

 ## About Forage Boutique
 Forage Boutique is a web application targeted at Amsterdam-based individuals who are interested in purchasing plants.
 As a full-stack e-commerce web application this project was built using Django, Python, HTML, CSS and JavaScript.
 This is a B2C (Business to Customer) designed to create better user experience to clients and provide useful management tools for the business owner.
+This web application is strictly educational and was developed as part of the Code Institute - Diploma in Software Development (Full stack) Course.

 [Forage Boutique live website!](https://forageboutique.herokuapp.com/)

 <img src="media/features/responsive.PNG" style="width: 100%" />

 ## UX/UI
 Using core Design Thinking methods and Agile practices principles the strategy for this web application takes into consideration 2 personas: Business Owner and Client, and their respective needs.